Skip to content

 As a framework

-The framework will work on device and in the visionOS simulator.
+The framework works on both device and the visionOS Simulator.

-• copy the framework and Swift.package file into a subfolder
+• Copy the framework and Package.swift into a subfolder.

 Add Package